hdShang/arxiv-daily/docs/cs-CL/2025-08-20/papers/250814723v3-transplant-then-regenerate-a-new-paradigm-for-text-data-augmentation.md

 ---
 layout: default
-title: Transplant Then Regenerate: A New Paradigm for Text Data Augmentation
+title: "Transplant Then Regenerate: A New Paradigm for Text Data Augmentation"
 ---

 # Transplant Then Regenerate: A New Paradigm for Text Data Augmentation